smartdevicelink/sdl_app_library_guides/docs/Video Streaming for Navigation Apps/Touch Input/index.md

 ```swift
 sdlManager.streamManager.touchManager.touchEventDelegate = self
 ```
-@![android, javaSE, javaEE]
+!@

+@![android]
-`// TODO - Add any more documentation to the description if needed and a code example` !@
+`// TODO - Add any more documentation to the description if needed and a code example Android might need there own header for this section since they do not use a TouchManager`
+!@

+@![iOS]
 !!!
 IMPORTANT
 The view passed from the following callbacks are dependent on using the built-in focusable item manager to send haptic rects.
 See [supporting haptic input](Video Streaming for Navigation Apps/Supporting Haptic Input) "Automatic Focusable Rects" for more information.
 !!!

-@![android, javaSE, javaEE]
+!@

+@![android]
-`// TODO - Make sure the IMPORTANT block is necessary for andorid if not wrap it in an iOS tag` !@
+`// TODO - See index.md Make sure the IMPORTANT block is necessary for android` !@

 The following callbacks are provided: